Esri/solutions-geoprocessing-toolbox/README.md

 * Download the Github repository
     * If repository was downloaded as a zip, extract the zip file
     * Make note of this directory, the steps below assume it will be called "solutions-geoprocessing-toolbox"
-    * Open the toolboxes in the appropriate version of ArcMap or ArcGIS Pro listed in [requirements](#requirements).
+    * Open the toolboxes in the appropriate version of ArcMap or ArcGIS Pro listed in [requirements](#requirements)
     * Questions about the tools?
-Start by reading the tool doc.
+Start by reading the tool doc
     * Tool doc doesn't make sense?
 Please log an [issue](https://github.com/Esri/solutions-geoprocessing-toolbox/issues) and let us know!

 ### Running Verification Tests